 The reviewed provisions.
-The Act 599 of 2000 adopted the Criminal Code.
+Act 599 of 2000 adopted the Criminal Code.
 Questioned article 122 declared a criminal offense subject to imprisonment, the practice of abortion in all cases.
-The Constitutional Court decided in previous judgment (C-355/06) that the conduct will not be considered a criminal offense in three cases: i) When the pregnancy continuation puts in danger the life of the pregnant woman, ii) When fetus life is non-viable, and iii) When the pregnancy is the result of rape or sexual abuse.
+The Constitutional Court decided in a previous judgment (C-355/06) that the conduct will not be considered a criminal offense in three cases: i) When the pregnancy continuation puts in danger the life of the pregnant woman, ii) When the fetus's life is non-viable, and iii) When the pregnancy is the result of rape or sexual abuse.

 The plaintiffs´ arguments.
 The plaintiffs alleged that the challenged provision transgresses the right of women, girls, and others who can become pregnant to health, and to freely decide on reproduction.
 It also overlooks the deterrence purpose of punishment.
-Finally, it contravenes the freedom of conscience of women as well as the right to equality of women in a situation of vulnerability.
+Finally, it contravenes the freedom of conscience of women as well as the right to equality for women in a situation of vulnerability.